 The Isle of Wight's Travelodge hotels are in Newport and Ryde (see our guide to which Isle of Wight town should I stay in).

-The key is to keep an eye out for the release of more bargain rooms (through their deals page and mailing list) and to book as long in advance as possible - the bottom price is generally £29 which for a 'family room' (double bed and two small pull out beds) works out at about £7 per person per night.
+The key is to keep an eye out for the release of more bargain rooms on their deals page and mailing list and to book as long in advance as possible.
+The lowest price is generally about £35 for a 'family room' (double bed and two small pull out beds).
+That works out at about £9 per person per night.

-I did a search (in November 2022) and found that a family of four could book a week in August 2023 at the Ryde Travelodge for £702.
+I did a search (in December 2024) and found that a family of four could book a week in August 2025 at the Newport Travelodge for £726.

-The key is to keep an eye out for the release of more bargain rooms (through their deals page and mailing list) and to book as long in advance as possible - the bottom price is generally £29 which for a 'family room' (double bed and two small pull out beds) works out at about £7 per person per night.
+The key is to keep an eye out for the release of more bargain rooms on their deals page and mailing list and to book as long in advance as possible.
+The lowest price is generally about £35 for a 'family room' (double bed and two small pull out beds).
+That works out at about £9 per person per night.

-I did a search (in November 2022) and found that a family of four could book a week in August 2023 at the Ryde Travelodge for £702.
+I did a search (in December 2024) and found that a family of four could book a week in August 2025 at the Newport Travelodge for £726.

 The Isle of Wight has three Premier Inns.
 One is in Newport on the Isle of Wight Festival Site.
 It's worth looking at their prices if you are visiting for a day or two, particularly off peak and if you can book long in advance.
-Look out for sales and you can get sometimes get a room for £29, which can squeeze 2 adults and 2 children into it.
+Look out for sales and you can get sometimes get a room for about £30, which can squeeze two adults and two children into it.

 Bands at the Isle of Wight Festival stay here, so you might end up in Paul McCartney's bed.